-- 1. From the File menu, select New > Project. - 2.
-Select MESA Developer Studio > MESA Developer Studio SDK Project and click Next.

-- 3. Type a unique project name (for example, the name of the service you are creating) and click Next.
+- 1. From the File menu, select New > Project.
+The New Project dialog box appears. - 2.
+Select MESA Developer Studio > MESA Developer Studio SDK Project and click Next. - 3.
+Type a unique project name (for example, the name of the service you are creating) and click Next.
 Do not use spaces. - 4.
 Complete the following Service Profile information and click Next: - Service name Unique name for the service, using Java naming standards.
 Defaults to project name. - Service package Name of the Java package where the service should be stored.
-Defaults to com.mypackage. - Service label Name of the service as it should appear in the application UI.
+Defaults to com.mypackage. - Service label Name of the service as it should appear in the Sterling B2B Integrator UI.
 Defaults to project name.
-Make this name unique so that it can be easily recognized in the application. - Service description Meaningful description that will appear in the application UI.
+Make this name unique so that it can be easily recognized in Sterling B2B Integrator. - Service description Meaningful description that will appear in the UI.
 Defaults to starting with "This service implements..." but that can be changed or removed. - Service Version Required for the service definition file.
 System created.

 Note: Whenever you revise the service definition file, you must increase this number (examples: 3 to 4, 3 to 3.1).
-When you reinstall the service and restart the application, the higher version will overwrite the previous version in the database.
+When you reinstall the service and restart Sterling B2B Integrator, the higher version will overwrite the previous version in the database.